ipfs/ipfs-docs/docs/how-to/best-practices-for-nft-data.md

 To learn more about persistence and pinning, including how to work with remote pinning services, see our [overview of persistence, permanence, and pinning][docs-persistence].

-For an example application that integrates with a remote pinning service for NFT data storage, see our [guide to minting NFTs with IPFS][docs-mint-nfts].

 ## Summary

 IPFS allows NFTs to represent data of any size and format in a secure, verifiable, and distributed way that can stand the test of time.